KennyVilella/soil_dynamics_cpp/test/unit_tests/README.md

 | RE-RUT-27 | Second layer | &check; | First layer  | &check; | Second layer | &check;      |
 | RE-RUT-28 | Second layer | &check; | First layer  | &check; | Second layer | &cross;      |
 | RE-RUT-29 | Second layer | &check; | First layer  | &check; | First layer  | &check;      |

+In this table,
+- `Soil` indicates whether soil is present on the corresponding layer.
+- `Avalanche` indicates where the soil should avalanche.
+- `Enough space` indicates whether there is enough space on the layer where the soil should avalanche to accommodate all the avalanching soil.

 ### `RelaxTerrain`